kmherman/BioME/doc/ComponentSpec.md

 # Software Design Components

+## Input Data
+This software requires the input data to be in .txt format.
+There are many bioinformatics platforms for pulling and consolidating bioinformatic data, any of which can be used prior to using this software.
+Most of these platforms will output files in OTU format, CSV, or .txt files.
+Some platforms bioinformatic platforms, such as QIIME (employed in the sample analysis), can output either OTU or .txt files and converting a .csv file into a .txt file will likely be trivial for BioME users.

+here are many bioinformatic pipline options to get biome data.
+This software is compatible with any bioinformatic platform that exports a biom csv file.
+This data must first be converted to a .txt file in order to use BioME.
+## Component Specification

-1. ### Data manager.
+1. ### Data manager
     * <ins> Function:</ins> Reads in OTU data and metadata and returns training and testing sets split randomly (90/10).
-    * Input: Standard format OTU table and metadata containing keywords for disease or disease subtypes.
+    * Input: A .txt file containing a biome data table and metadata containing keywords for disease or disease subtypes.
-    * Output: Randomly split test and training sets
+    * Output: Randomly split test and training sets as OTU tables.
-2. ### Data pre-processor.
+2. ### Data pre-processor
     * <ins> Function:</ins> Optional feature that uses a dimensionality reduction algorithm to condense the data into fewer features (particularly useful for microbiome data which inherently is very sparse).
-    * Input: Test and train datasets
+    * Input: .txt formatted test and train datasets
-    * Output: Condensed datasets for use in models
+    * Output: Condensed OTU formatted datasets for use in models
-3. ### Model selector.
+3. ### Model fitting
+    * <ins> Function:</ins> Read in OTU data and uses it to train a variety of machine learning models to most accurately fit the data.
+    * Input: OTU formatted test an train datasets (can be condensed by the Data pre-processor module) *
+4. ### Model selector
     * <ins> Function:</ins> Trains each model (list specified by user; default: all) with the training set and calculates the accuracy using the test set.
 Returns the model with the highest accuracy and gives information on
     * Input: Training set, test set, list of models to test
     * Output: Trained models ordered by test accuracy
-4. ### Feature analysis.
+5. ### Feature analysis
     * <ins> Function:</ins> Provides reseachers with an analysis on feature importance.
 This gives insight into which bacteria are more indicative of a disease or disease subtype.
     * Input: Combined train and test data set.
     * Output: Visual and quantitative output indicating relative importance of specific bacteria in predicting that given disease.